UK expels 23 Russian diplomats over spy poisoning

 Russia has claimed that the nerve agent could have come from another former Soviet country, pointing to Moscow's foe, Ukraine.

-Lawmaker Vladimir Gutenev, a member of the state commission for chemical disarmament, said Russia had scrapped its stockpile of Novichok, the nerve agent used against the Skripals.
+Lawmaker Vladimir Gutenev, a member of the state commission for chemical disarmament, said Russia had scrapped its stockpile of Novichok.

 "It is hard to say what may be happening in neighboring countries," he was quoted as saying by the Interfax news agency.

 Britain has sought support from allies in the European Union and NATO, including the United States.
-May's office says President Donald Trump told the prime minister the U.S. was "with the U.K. all the way."
+May's office said President Donald Trump told the prime minister the U.S. was "with the U.K. all the way."

 On Wednesday it also called for an urgent meeting of the U.N.
 Security Council to discuss the investigation.